csc530/crypto.com-exhcange-API/api-doc.md

 3. Wrap the values in quotation marks to make them strings -- this is allowed by the server even if the parameter is marked as a number data type

 ## Common methods

+### Websocket Heartbeats `public/respond-heartbeat`

+For websocket connections, the system will send a heartbeat message to the client every 30 seconds.

+The client must respond back with the `public/respond-heartbeat` method, using the same matching id, within 5 seconds, or the connection will break.

+Request Params - None

+Applies To
+Websocket (User API), Websocket (Market Data Subscriptions)

 ### `public/auth`